exakat/exakat/docs/Rules.rst

 #########################

-List of all static properties that are not used.
-They look like dead code.
+Unused static properties should be removed.

+Unused private properties are dead code.
+They are usually leftovers of development or refactorisation : they used to have a mission, but are now left.

+Being private, those properties are only accessible to the current class or trait.
+As such, validating the

 .. code-block:: php